Mar-Cald/VKF_STAN/README.md

 # VKF_STAN
-An implementation of the Volatile Kalman Filter in STAN
+An implementation of the Volatile Kalman Filter in STAN (VKF is based on this paper: Piray, P., & Daw, N. D. (2020).
+A simple model for learning in volatile environments.
+PLoS computational biology, 16(7), e1007963.)

 - o.csv : trial list
 - vkf_sim_recovery_subj.R : R script to simulate and recover parameters (one subject)